yyang-pplus/yyang-pplus.github.io/_posts/2019-03-04-the-lifetime-of-a-temporary-and-its-extension-explained.md

 Base::~Base()
 ```

-Basically, this means that you **CAN** extend the lifetime of a temporary object by binding it to a reference that is a member of an object.
+Basically, this means that you **can** extend the lifetime of a temporary object by binding it to a reference that is a member of an object.

 # Summary